Back to Document

 Parents and children must also understand the risk for complications, including the slight but real risk for death.

-Long-term follow-up for ABS is a must.
+Long-term follow-up for adolescent bariatric surgery is a must.
 So is a strong commitment from you and your teen.
 There is a real risk of regaining weight.
-The surgery is only one step in a life-long weight loss program, which also includes dietary changes, vitamin and mineral supplementation, and exercise.
-A teen who has ABS should get nutrition counseling immediately after surgery.
+The surgery is only 1 step in a life-long weight loss program, which also includes dietary changes, vitamin and mineral supplementation, and exercise.
+A teen who has adolescent bariatric surgery should get nutritional counseling immediately after surgery.
 Because the teen will be eating less food, it's especially important that he or she follow a well-balanced diet.

-Here are important suggestions for teens who have ABS:
+Here are important suggestions for teens who have undergone adolescent bariatric surgery:

 At mealtime, lean protein should be eaten before other foods.